 Tours of the main campus are part of the orientation program and can also be scheduled on an individual basis as well.
-Please call the Career and Transfer Center for more information at (707) 468-3044.
+Please call the Career and Transfer Center for more information at 707.468.3044.

-Career And Transfer Center
+Career and Transfer Center

-The Career and Transfer Center, located in Room 1200 at the Ukiah Campus, contains information on careers and job placement services.
+The Career and Transfer Center at the Ukiah Campus, contains information on careers and job placement services.
 The Career and Transfer Center staff assists students who plan to transfer to four-year colleges and universities by providing catalogs, computer information about specific programs and eligibility requirements, cost of attendance, financial aid, and housing.
 College applications, transfer requirements, including Transfer Guarantee/Instant Admission/Dual Admission Agreements, and a schedule of visiting college representatives are all available in the Center.
-Materials and counselors are also provided to the Lake and North County Centers students.
+Materials and counselors are also provided to the Lake, Coast, and North County Centers students.